 Eyewear retailers allow customers to overlay frames in real-time.
 Customers' confidence in products increases, thus reducing returns.

-Honor system preferences.
-If a user enables reduced motion, respect it.
-If a user selects dark mode, provide it.
-If a user requests less mobile data, provide lighter content.
+Honor user preferences.
+If someone enables reduced motion, respect it.
+If they choose dark mode, provide it.
+If they want to use less mobile data, serve lighter content.

 FAQ